Hrothgar is pleased by Beowulf's boasting and glad he's got this guy on his side.

 Beowulf has won!
 He's fulfilled his boast and saved the Danes from the marauding demon.
 He even has Grendel's severed arm to prove it.

 Everyone rides away again, happy and satisfied, praising Beowulf.
-In Beowulf's honor, Hrothgar's minstrel sings a well-known song about Sigemund the dragon-slayer, applying some parts of the song to Beowulf's own deeds.
+In Beowulf's honor, Hrothgar's minstrel sings a well-known song about Sigemund the dragon-slayer the dragon-slayer, applying some parts of the song to Beowulf's own deeds.